Metaphysics: Universals

-Universals are general entities, encompassing both properties and relations, that express what particulars are like and how they resemble one another.
+Universals are general entities, encompassing both properties (Note: Trope theory proposes a different approach by conceptualizing properties as particularized instances, called tropes.) and relations, that express what particulars are like and how they resemble one another.
 They are repeatable, meaning that they are not limited to a unique existent but can be instantiated by different particulars at the same time.
 For example, the particulars Nelson Mandela and Mahatma Gandhi instantiate the universal humanity, similar to how a strawberry and a ruby instantiate the universal red.

 A topic discussed since ancient philosophy, the problem of universals consists in the challenge of characterizing the ontological status of universals.
 Realists argue that universals are real, mind-independent entities that exist in addition to particulars.
 According to Platonic realists, universals exist independently of particulars, which implies that the universal red would continue to exist even if there were no red things.
 A more moderate form of realism, inspired by Aristotle, states that universals depend on particulars, meaning that they are only real if they are instantiated.
 Nominalists reject the idea that universals exist in either form.
 For them, the world is composed exclusively of particulars.
 Conceptualists offer an intermediate position, stating that universals exist, but only as concepts in the mind used to order experience by classifying entities.
 (Note: The positions of nominalism and conceptualism were formulated in medieval philosophy.)

 Natural and social kinds are often understood as special types of universals.
 Entities belonging to the same natural kind share certain fundamental features characteristic of the structure of the natural world.
 In this regard, natural kinds are not an artificially constructed classification but are discovered, (Note: The classified entities do not have to occur naturally and can encompass man-made products, such as synthetic chemical substances.) usually by the natural sciences, and include kinds like electrons, H2O, and tigers.
 Scientific realists and anti-realists disagree about whether natural kinds exist.
 Social kinds, like money and baseball, are studied by social metaphysics and characterized as useful social constructions that, while not purely fictional, do not reflect the fundamental structure of mind-independent reality.